Electric Vehicles in

 EV Ownership in New Mexico: What You Need to Know

-New Mexico offers a $2,500 state tax credit for new EV purchases.
+New Mexico offers a $3,000 state income tax credit for new EV purchases (and $2,500 for used) through 2026.
 The state charges a modest $50 annual EV fee.
 PNM offers EV time-of-use rates, and the state is expanding its charging network through NEVI corridor funding along I-25 and I-40.
 The federal Clean Vehicle Credit ended September 30, 2025, making state credits the primary purchase incentive.

 New Mexico currently has 900 public charging stations, including 220 DC fast chargers for quick highway stops.
 With 14,000 registered electric vehicles, the state's charging infrastructure provides good coverage.
 The federal NEVI program continues to fund new fast-charging corridors across the state, making long-distance EV travel increasingly practical.